tomelec/ft-857_front_panel_protocol/doc/protocol.md

  3. TRX -> PAN: [data frame]
  4. TRX <- PAN: 0x06

-When idle, the TRX sends 0x90 every two seconds.
+When idle, the TRX sends 0x90 every second.
 PAN replies with 0x06.

 ## Data frames
 After the initialisation (see above), the data frame is transmitted.
 It consists of a length byte, a command byte, one or more data bytes and the checksum.